 If you need to borrow money then you should always insert this condition and ideally give yourself 10 working days or more, so that there is plenty of time to obtain a valuation if required by your bank.
 ‘Pre-approval’ from a bank or other lender does not necessarily mean that you will get finance.
 Banks almost always want to see the Sale and Purchase Agreement and if you are buying a property that they consider a risk then they could still withdraw their offer.
+The specific security property has to be acceptable to your bank.

 All purchases should be made conditional on a satisfactory Council LIM report, and this also applies to newly built houses.
 Not only does a LIM cover whether there are appropriate building permits or consents or code compliance certificates for any dwellings, carports, garages and other buildings or structures (and retaining walls), it also covers other important issues such as resource consents (to undertake for example the felling of trees, possibly building closer to the boundary on the infringing of other site coverage rules).
 In short you need to see the Council LIM because it is the Council’s written report concerning the property.
 In some circumstances it may be wise to also visit Council to view plans held on their file to see that the present house is consistent with the plans.